awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:** None

-This control checks whether an RDS instance is deployed in a VPC \(EC2\-VPC\)\.
+This control checks whether an Amazon RDS instance is deployed on EC2\-VPC\.

 VPCs provide a number of network controls to secure access to RDS resources\.
 These controls include VPC Endpoints, network ACLs, and security groups\.
-To take advantage of these controls, we recommend that you move EC2\-Classic RDS instances to EC2\-VPC\.
+To take advantage of these controls, we recommend that you create your RDS instances on EC2\-VPC\.

 ### Remediation<a name="rds-18-remediation"></a>